-We are seeing social value in action, and the benefit this brings, in central and local governments.
-A 2022 report by the Local Government Association shows that local government organisations across the UK are using the social value model and frameworks in their supplier selection process to incentivise social value-driving contracts; some also have roles and structures in place to monitor suppliers’ progress and hold them to account.
+The public sector has generally risen to these challenges, and we are seeing social value in action, and the benefit this brings, in both central and local government and the wider public sector.
+A 2022 report by the Local Government Association shows that local government organisations across the UK are using the social value model and frameworks in their supplier selection process to incentivise social value-driving contracts; some also have roles and structures in place to monitor suppliers’ progress and hold them to account, but levels of progress can vary depending on the availability of important procurement capactiy and capability.

 Navigating common social value pitfalls